Pseurae/ShatteredPrism/README.md

 </p>

 <p align="center">
-  ShatteredPrism is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
+  Shattered Prism is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.<br />
   <br />This is a <b>fork</b> of PrismLauncher and is <b>not</b> endorsed by it.
 </p>